hackshackers/hackshackers-hugo/content/news/2024/01/Prediction-for-Journalism-in-2024-More-open-source-AI.md

 date: "2024-01-15"
 categories:
 - Newsletter
 ---

 *We have a chance to try again and learn from the tortured history between technology companies and journalism.*

-By Burt Herman, Hacks/Hackers cofounder and board chair.
+By Burt Herman, Hacks/Hackers co-founder and board chair.

 It is truly magical to speak to a machine using the same language you’d use to talk to a human.
 And that initial awe at the technology commonly known as generative AI caught a lot of us in the hype over artificial intelligence this past year.